 Counselling offers a confidential, accepting environment which can facilitate personal growth and the development of new skills and strengths to cope with your particular circumstances.
 That being said it is important to find a counsellor who you feel confident about.
-Here is some information about my way of working and background which may help you in your decision.
+Here is some information about my way of working and background which may help you in your decision-making.

 My way of working

-I work with adults and teenagers for periods ranging from six weeks, for a short term input, to several years, according to the client’s need.
+I work with adults and teenagers for periods ranging from six weeks, for a short term input, to several years when long term work is more appropriate to client need.
 At the centre of my approach is the emphasis on forming a sound therapeutic relationship with my client.
 This is a relationship where the client is the focus and where they are supported to grow in their understanding of themselves and their issues.
 This understanding includes how they are affected in the here and now as well as considering the origin of the difficulty.
 It is this awareness which facilitates the changing of unhealthy patterns of thinking and behaving as well as patterns of relating to others.

-I can assist clients who wish to complete a piece of short-term work to deal with current issues as well as those who are troubled by past trauma and childhood issues who benefit from longer term counselling.
+Short term work usually has a focus on current issues whereas those who are troubled by past trauma and childhood issues generally benefit from longer term counselling.
 CBT is particularly useful for short-term work supporting the client to make connections between their thoughts and emotions and giving consideration to ways in which they can amend their thoughts to healthier alternatives which can lead to a more fulfilled way of living.
-Longer-term counselling may involve the application of CBT but also supports a deeper level of work where the client is able to explore more thoroughly issues from their past which are impacting on their present day living.
-The opportunity to talk about past trauma and childhood issues with the support of the therapeutic relationship is of great value and forms the foundation of changes being made to how the client thinks and functions currently.
+Longer-term counselling may involve the application of CBT but also supports a deeper level of work where the client is able to explore more thoroughly issues from the past which are impacting on their present day living.
+The opportunity to talk about past trauma and childhood issues with the support of the therapeutic relationship is of great value and forms the foundation from which changes can be made to how the client thinks and feels long term.

 Training, qualifications & experience